Draud-Egomann/SimpleScripts/README.md

 ## 2. Folder Scanner

 This Python script allows you to scan a certain directory for specific folder names and optionally remove them.

+## 3. Pull in all Subfolders

+This script automates the process of performing a `git pull` in all subdirectories of a specified target path.

 ## License